-Figure 1: Quantitation of mispaired light chains - even with engineered modifications to direct correct chain pairings, mispaired light chains are difficult to eliminate entirely.
-Quantifying their abundance in a mixture can be difficult, especially for isobars (mispaired products of molecular weight identical to that of the desired product).
+Figure 3: Even with engineered modifications to direct correct chain pairings, mispaired light chains are difficult to eliminate entirely.
+Quantifying their abundance in a mixture can be difficult, especially for isobars (mispaired products of identical molecular weight as the desired product).
 Here, the desired product is H1L1/H2L2 (red box).
-Lysyl-C digestion releases Fab fragments from all assembled forms, which then can be isolated and analyzed.
+Lysyl-C digestion cleaves all assembled forms into Fab and Fc domains, and Fabs can be isolated and analyzed.
 With relative quantities of mispaired nonisobars (H1L1/H2L1 and H1L2/H2L2) measured using LC/MS, the isobar percentage (H1L2/H2L1) can be calculated.
 Thus, components of the Fab mixture can be used to calculate the abundance of correct LC-paired product.